 Our objective is that professionals and institutions have a return of their investment.
 As a difference with others, we take the steps to send you patients to your organization.
 Patients do not know nor have a reason to know about accreditation and certification companies.
 We have the experience to take the right steps to send you patients to your offices.
 We give you a superior business position than any other body after you finish our program.

 A competitive advantage is our surveyors.
 As the difference with others, they currently work for healthcare organizations.
 Healthcare organizations deserve to be visited by active healthcare professionals.

 It is important to have proper preparation.
 Organizations deserve proper preparation.

-The national voice for an efficient healthcare system in Canada.
+The national voice for an efficient health-care system.

 Our purpose.
-Benefit organizations for the first time from a Canadian program completely and exclusively developed by a team of doctors, nurses, technicians, and healthcare professionals
+Benefit health-care organizations for the first time from a Canadian consulting programs completely and exclusively developed by a team of doctors, nurses, technicians, and health-care professionals.

 Hospital News and articles: